citp/privacy-policy-historical/l/lo/lon/longliveimagination.com.md

 **_Right to Change Internet Privacy Statement_**

-This Statement was last updated effective May 16, 2011.
+This Statement was last updated effective January 1, 2014.
 Canon USA reserves the right to change this Privacy Statement at any time.
 If we make any material changes to this Statement, we will notify you by posting the changes on our web site.
 Changes will be effective immediately upon posting on the web site.
 Your continued use of our web site following the postings of changes to these terms means you accept these changes.

 **_Your California Privacy Rights_**